HxS Objects

 Resets A list of reset objects used to reset an enum object's bit field.

 The first reset in the list determines the bus reset.
-It is used to specify the bit field's value after reset has been released.
+The reset value given with this reset is the value set by the bus reset.

-A developer might refer to an own reset object or make use of an exising one.
+A developer might refer to an own reset object or make use of an existing one.
 The following library objects are provided by the HxS Base Library:

 • BusReset.None - Bit field is not affected by bus reset